danielharrell/does_music_move/does_music_move.md

 be a problem, more generally, in our experience of the world.
 And at stake in the problem, on that level, is the prospect of our freedom in the world.
-So understood, the problem poses a challenge to liberal education---indeed, to the very idea of liberal education.
+So understood---or at least as I will want to understand it---the problem thus poses a challenge to liberal education---indeed, to the very idea of liberal education.
 But more on that in Part Two.

 ##### Part One

-The problem, in a nutshell, is with the *space* in which music moves.
+So what is the problem with our talking as if music moved?
+The problem, in a word, is with
+*space*: the space, that is, in which music must move, if it does indeed move.
 For this space makes something close to complete sense on the one hand, yet something closer to nonsense on the other.
+I begin, then, with a rather long account of what I mean by the complete sense it makes, before offering a briefer account of the nonsense it makes.

-We can begin to see the sense it makes, by comparing the movement we hear in music, with the variation we hear in sounds more generally.
-As examples, consider the difference between the rise and fall of a melody---such as "Twinkle, Twinkle, Little Star"---and the rise and fall of a police or fire siren.
+To see the complete sense it makes, we can start by comparing the movement we hear in music, with the variation we hear in sounds more generally.
+As examples, consider the difference between the rise and fall of a melody---such as "Twinkle,
+Twinkle, Little Star"---and the rise and fall of a police or fire siren.
 Both involve a change in pitch over time.
 But in the melody, we sense a change of place *within* this change in pitch, as if having caused it.
-To hear the beginning of "Twinkle
-Twinkle", for example, is not simply to hear, say, middle C followed by the G a fifth above; it is also to hear, within this change of pitch, a movement---indeed, a leap---from the first degree of a melodic scale to the fifth, or otherwise put, from the ˆ1 tone to the ˆ5 tone.
+To hear the beginning of "Twinkle Twinkle", for example, is not simply to hear, say, middle C followed by the G a fifth above; it is also to hear, within this change of pitch, a movement---indeed, a leap---from the first degree of a melodic scale to the fifth, or otherwise put, from the ˆ1 tone to the ˆ5 tone.
 When the siren rises and falls, by contrast, we hear no such change of place *within* the change in pitch, even if we can see, or infer, the change of place *behind* it, in the police car or fire engine that produced it.
 Nor could we directly map the siren's change in pitch onto the places in a melodic scale, as if to treat its rise and fall as a proto-melody; for the siren's change in pitch is continuous, while the places in the scale are